Stankevitsch-S/JTrain-Static/README.md

 To find near-miss answers, a gensim Doc2Vec model was trained on documents containing a clue, its Jeopardy! category, and its answer.
 After training, the model looked to find the most similar documents to a vector built from the document itself, and a vector built from just the answer.
 From the similar document, the answer was used as a near-miss as long as it is not contained within the clue text, answer, or other near misses (this will break when a clue consisted of multiple-choice options for contestants to choosefrom, however this only occurs in less than 0.1% of clues).

 Finally, some data modelling was performed to reduce overall file sizes, resulting in the files seen in the Data folder.

-## To do

-1. Create a clue queue to allow users to backtrack on clues.

-2. Track progress by category/value to numerically show areas of improvement.

-3. Build visualizations for users based on the data gathered above.

 ## Credits